In a lot of ways, Texans are like the wonderful folks from my great home state of West Virginia.

-In a lot of ways, Texans are like the wonderful folks from my great home state of West Virginia.

 Last year, Dave and I met a group of West Virginia and Texas fans at Mario’s Fishbowl who had established the Cowbilly Bowl when we first joined the Big 12.

 The common thread between them — aside from being avid Mountaineers or Longhorn fans — is FedEx.
 Several of the members currently work at FedEx or retired from FedEx.

 To make the Cowbilly Bowl official, they created a logo, which many sported on their shirts and jackets.
 Three of the guys even bought an old school bus they transformed into a rockin’ tailgating bus.
 Check it out.

-    Dave and I ran into them Friday night at The Blind Pig on East 6th Street, which was the official WVU Alumni bar.
+Dave and I ran into them Friday night at The Blind Pig on East 6th Street, the official WVU Alumni bar.
 Since the alumni tailgate was sold out, we were going to wing tailgating Saturday morning with our friends Steve and Jill.

 Last year, West Virginia fan Pat Reed had to wear a Longhorns football uniform.
 He actually got to go on Mountaineer field, where he high-fived all the Texas players.
 He then watched the game from his stadium seat – while wearing a Longhorns uniform.

 As we got closer to the stadium, a man was holding up a single ticket.
 The ticket was his son’s who couldn’t make it.

 After that, Steve and Dave bought tickets for seats a couple sections over in row 62.
 Steve offered to swap tickets with me so I could sit with my husband.
 But I wasn’t about to give up my ticket.

 Don’t get me wrong.
 I love Dave bunches, but this was an opportunity I wasn’t going to miss out on.
 We made plans to meet at the Champions Club at half-time.

 At my seat, I enjoyed the hospitality of Jeff and Jane Rhodes.
 I had so much fun watching the game with them.

 In the 4th quarter, I joined Dave and Steve in their section to watch the nail-biting victory.